 Meanwhile, consumer research suggests trust in reviews “as much as personal recommendations” has dropped sharply compared to earlier years, signaling that audiences still read reviews—but treat them more critically.

-Depressivity: Understanding the Complex Personality Trait
+Separation Insecurity: Understanding a Complex Personality Trait